Setup Guide

 with a randomly generated password

-1. Be sure to save it, since you'll need to enter it into the SELECT web application later on.
+1. Alternatively, configure key-pair authentication.
+Be sure to save the credentials, since you'll need to enter it into the SELECT web application later on.

 create user if not exists select_user